-In this mini-lecture we will give an introduction into the energy systems model MUSE (ModUlar energy system Simulation Environment).
+In this mini-lecture we will give an introduction into the energy systems model, MUSE (ModUlar energy system Simulation Environment).
 We will cover the differences between MUSE and intertemporal optimisation models.
 We will also address the advantages and disadvantages of using MUSE.

 # Learning objectives